nickmyku/HeavySwitch/README.md

 ###Script Structure

 The program has been broken into two parts.
-One part actually controls the lights and monitors the physical switches (switch.py).
-The other part monitors the switch application to make sure it is working (status.py) and sends a notification email if it detects a fault.
-The pickle module is used to 'communicate' between the two programs by serializing and deserializing an array varible that is structured in the following way:
+One part actually controls the lights and monitors the physical switches (_switch.py_).
+The other part monitors the switch application to make sure it is working (_status.py_) and sends a notification email if it detects a fault.

+The pickle module is used to 'communicate' between the two programs by serializing and deserializing an array which is stored at _log/state_ varible that is structured in the following way:

 | Element # | Description | Possible Values |
 | :-------: | :---------: | :----: |